dixonly/samples/README.md

   The --output parameter optionally saves all the configuration that will be applied to the target.
-The --logfile parameter will optionally saves all the API results for the configurations for auditing.
+The --logfile parameter will optionally save all the API results for the configurations for auditing.

   This script requires the contents of the utils directory.